alimammadzada23/pspr-synthetic-reproduction/README.md

 Atom interferometers usually measure a global phase.
 However, atom-cloud images can also contain spatially varying phase information across the cloud.

-The goal of PSPR, or **spatially resolved phase reconstruction**, is to reconstruct the spatial phase map
+The goal of PSPR, or **spatially resolved phase reconstruction**, is to reconstruct the spatial phase map:

 $$
 \gamma(x,y)